why-not-try-calmer/openSUSE-Conference-2021/slides.md

 ---

-# Good for you
+# 4|5 Docs is underrated

---
+Good for you

 It's instantly rewarding.
 Sometimes we add something to the docs which is used one hour later to enable a user to avoid this or that pitfall.